Scottish Highlands Discovery Tour

 Saturday: Depart after a leisurely breakfast

 For maximum flexibility, admissions are not included; please remember to bring your National Trust or English Heritage cards, for reciprocal arrangements in Scotland, if you have them.
-Otherwise please allow up to £80 for entrances; (there may be concessionary and group discounts which may reduce this price).
+Otherwise please allow up to £10 per day for entrances; (there may be concessionary and group discounts which may reduce this price).

 Sometimes things happen beyond our control – the weather, traffic jams or changes at the places we visit.
 If we need to adjust your holiday programme, for whatever reason, your leader will help smooth the way.